GreatFruitOmsk/pyqtdeploy-mirror/doc/tutorial.rst

 The ``wiggly.py`` script does not explicitly import any standard Python module (except for the :mod:`sys` module which is implemented as a builtin).
-However, like any application deployed with pyqtdeploy, the :mod:`importlib`, :mod:`types` and :mod:`warnings` modules must be included.
+However, like any Python v3.x application deployed with pyqtdeploy, the :mod:`importlib`, :mod:`types` and :mod:`warnings` modules must be included.
+For a Python v2.x application only the :mod:`atexit` module must be included.

 Defining the ``site-packages`` Packages